delassus/HElib/utils/key-gen/README.md

 ```
 ./../build/bin/decrypt small.sk small.ctxt -o small_result.json -s
 ```
 This decrypts `small.ctxt` with the secret key `small.sk` and puts the resulting plaintext into `small_result.json`.
-The `-s` flag indicates that only the secret key polynomial is stored in `small.sk`, and must be used if keys were generated with `key-gen`.
+The `-s` flag indicates that only the secret key polynomial is stored in `small.sk`, and must be used if keys were generated using the `-s` flag with `key-gen`.